iamsarina/iamsarina/README.md

 - 👋 Hi, I’m @iamsarina
-- 👀 A Product Deisgnern
+- 👀 A Product Designer
 - 🌱 I’m currently obsessed with design systems
 - 📫 How to reach me sarinalucehtta.com